Welcome to the Tribe!

 Join the Plant Collective

-Terrarium Tribe is a place for plant lovers, nature enthusiasts, artists, would-be botanists and frankly anyone who is interested in the wonderful world of plant terrariums.
+Terrarium Tribe is a place for plant lovers, nature enthusiasts, artists, would-be botanists and frankly anyone who is interested in the wonderful world of plants and terrariums.
 Hopefully that’s you!

 Have We Met Yet?
 I'm Dan Jones

 As you’ve probably noticed, I love to build and care for terrariums.
-I like to raise all sorts of interesting plants, explore my creative side, and produce some sexy decorative items for my flat.
+I like to raise all sorts of interesting plants, explore my creative side, and produce some kickass decorative items for my flat with my plant co-parent Rae Davidson.

-I took up terrarium making after years of living in the city, with nothing green in (or around) my living space.
-Speaking of space, it’s tight here, and as much as I’d love to own some huge luscious palms – it ain’t happening.
+I took up terrarium making after years of living in the city, with very little green in (or around) my living space.

-Terrariums are the perfect solution for me to exercise my green thumb and bring some life in to my home.
-I’m no botanist, but I’ve learned a few things over the course of my personal terrarium fails and successes.
-And frankly, I’m convinced terrariums are just as much an art as a science… and I’d know, I used to be a scientist.
+For me, terrariums are still the best way for me to exercise my green thumb and bring some life in to my home.
+I’m no botanist, but I’ve learned a few things over the course of my personal terrarium failures and successes.

 If you’re reading this then I imagine you share my passion for plants and their environments.
 Hopefully my experiences and advice help to inspire and guide you!
 Or at least make you feel better when it goes wrong, because it’s kinda part of the process.
 See you around!